eranws/eranws.github.com/index.md

 I'm an artist, engineer and a musician

 I seek for the boundaries between imaginary and real;
-trying to bridge between human and machine.
+trying to bridge between human and machine

 You can read about some of my projects here, or
 see my <a href="https://github.com/eranws/">github</a> page for more up-to-date work